patternfly/patternfly-org/packages/v4/patternfly-docs/content/accessibility/accordion/accordion.md

 ## Further reading

-To read more about accessibility with accordions, refer to the resources listed below.
+To read more about accessibility with accordions, refer to the following resources:

 - [ARIA Authoring Practices Guide - Accordion](https://www.w3.org/WAI/ARIA/apg/patterns/accordion/)